blabaere/scaproust/README.md

 Scaproust is an implementation of the [nanomsg](http://nanomsg.org/index.html) "Scalability Protocols" in rust.

-**Experimental work !**
-For a working piece of software, please see [nanomsg-rs](https://github.com/blabaere/nanomsg.rs).
+**Experimental work !** For working stuff, please see [nanomsg-rs](https://github.com/blabaere/nanomsg.rs).
-It is internally based on [mio](https://github.com/carllerche/mio), so MS Windows is not yet supported.
+Scaproust is internally based on [mio](https://github.com/carllerche/mio), so MS Windows is not yet supported.

 ## Goals
 * Support for all of nanomsg's protocols.